 | |||||||||

 IMC2016: Day 2, Problem 1010.
-Let $A$ be a $n\times n$ complex matrix whose eigenvalues have absolute value at most $1$.
-Prove that $$ \|A^n\|\le \dfrac{n}{\ln 2} \|A\|^{n-1}. $$ (Here $\|B\|=\sup\limits_{\|x\|\leq 1} \|Bx\|$ for every $n\times n$ matrix $B$ and $\|x\|=\sqrt{\sum\limits_{i=1}^n |x_i|^2}$ for every complex vector $x\in\mathbb{C}^n$.)
+Let A be a n×n complex matrix whose eigenvalues have absolute value at most 1.
+Prove that ‖ (Here \|B\|=\sup\limits_{\|x\|\leq 1} \|Bx\| for every n\times n matrix B and \|x\|=\sqrt{\sum\limits_{i=1}^n |x_i|^2} for every complex vector x\in\mathbb{C}^n.)
 Proposed by Ian Morris and Fedor Petrov, St. Petersburg State University Solution 1.
-Let $r=\|A\|$.
-We have to prove $\|A^n\| \leq \frac{n}{\ln2} r^{n-1}$.
-As is well-known, the matrix norm satisfies $\|XY\|\leq \|X\|\cdot \|Y\|$ for any matrices $X,Y$, and as a simple consequence, $\|A^k\|\leq \|A\|^k = r^k$ for every positive integer $k$.
-Let $\chi(t)=(t-\lambda_1)(t-\lambda_2)\dots (t-\lambda_n)=t^n+c_1t^{n-1}+\dots+c_n$ be the characteristic polynomial of $A$.
-From Vieta's formulas we get $$ |c_k| = \left| \sum_{1\le i_1\lt \ldots\lt i_k\le n} \lambda_{i_1}\cdots\lambda_{i_k} \right| \le \sum_{1\le i_1\lt \ldots\lt i_k\le n} \big|\lambda_{i_1}\cdots\lambda_{i_k} \big| \le \binom{n}{k} \quad (k=1,2,\ldots,n) $$ By the Cayley-Hamilton theorem we have $\chi(A)=0$, so $$ \|A^n\| = \|c_1A^{n-1}+\dots+c_n\| \leq \sum_{k=1}^n \binom{n}k \|A^k\| \leq \sum_{k=1}^n \binom{n}k r^k = (1+r)^n-r^n. $$ Combining this with the trivial estimate $\|A^n\|\le r^n$, we have $$ \|A^n\| \leq \min\big( r^n, (1+r)^n-r^n) \big). $$ Let $r_0=\frac1{\sqrt[n]2-1}$; it is easy to check that the two bounds are equal if $r=r_0$, moreover $$ r_0 = \frac1{e^{\ln2/n}-1} \lt \frac{n}{\ln2}. $$ For $r\leq r_0$ apply the trivial bound: $$ \|A^n\| \leq r^n \leq r_0\cdot r^{n-1} \lt \frac{n}{\ln2} r^{n-1}. $$ For $r\gt r_0$ we have $$ \|A^n\| \leq (1+r)^n-r^n = r^{n-1} \cdot \frac{(1+r)^n-r^n}{r^{n-1}}. $$ Notice that the function $f(r)=\frac{(1+r)^n-r^n}{r^{n-1}}$ is decreasing because the numerator has degree $n-1$ and all coefficients are positive, so $$ \frac{(1+r)^n-r^n}{r^{n-1}} \lt \frac{(1+r_0)^n-r_0^n}{r_0^{n-1}} = r_0 \big((1+1/r_0)^n-1) = r_0 \lt \frac{n}{\ln2}, $$ so $\|A^n\| \lt \frac{n}{\ln2} r^{n-1}$.
+Let r=\|A\|.
+We have to prove \|A^n\| \leq \frac{n}{\ln2} r^{n-1}.
+As is well-known, the matrix norm satisfies \|XY\|\leq \|X\|\cdot \|Y\| for any matrices X,Y, and as a simple consequence, \|A^k\|\leq \|A\|^k = r^k for every positive integer k.
+Let \chi(t)=(t-\lambda_1)(t-\lambda_2)\dots (t-\lambda_n)=t^n+c_1t^{n-1}+\dots+c_n be the characteristic polynomial of A. From Vieta's formulas we get |c_k| = \left| \sum_{1\le i_1\lt \ldots\lt i_k\le n} \lambda_{i_1}\cdots\lambda_{i_k} \right| \le \sum_{1\le i_1\lt \ldots\lt i_k\le n} \big|\lambda_{i_1}\cdots\lambda_{i_k} \big| \le \binom{n}{k} \quad (k=1,2,\ldots,n) By the Cayley-Hamilton theorem we have \chi(A)=0, so \|A^n\| = \|c_1A^{n-1}+\dots+c_n\| \leq \sum_{k=1}^n \binom{n}k \|A^k\| \leq \sum_{k=1}^n \binom{n}k r^k = (1+r)^n-r^n.
+Combining this with the trivial estimate \|A^n\|\le r^n, we have \|A^n\| \leq \min\big( r^n, (1+r)^n-r^n) \big).
+Let r_0=\frac1{\sqrt[n]2-1}; it is easy to check that the two bounds are equal if r=r_0, moreover r_0 = \frac1{e^{\ln2/n}-1} \lt \frac{n}{\ln2}.
+For r\leq r_0 apply the trivial bound: \|A^n\| \leq r^n \leq r_0\cdot r^{n-1} \lt \frac{n}{\ln2} r^{n-1}.
+For r\gt r_0 we have \|A^n\| \leq (1+r)^n-r^n = r^{n-1} \cdot \frac{(1+r)^n-r^n}{r^{n-1}}.
+Notice that the function f(r)=\frac{(1+r)^n-r^n}{r^{n-1}} is decreasing because the numerator has degree n-1 and all coefficients are positive, so \frac{(1+r)^n-r^n}{r^{n-1}} \lt \frac{(1+r_0)^n-r_0^n}{r_0^{n-1}} = r_0 \big((1+1/r_0)^n-1) = r_0 \lt \frac{n}{\ln2}, so \|A^n\| \lt \frac{n}{\ln2} r^{n-1}.
 Solution 2.
 We will use the following facts which are easy to prove:

-We will prove a stronger inequality \[ \|A^n\| \leq n \|A\|^{n-1} \] for any $n\times n$ matrix $A$ whose eigenvalues have absolute value at most $1$.
-We proceed by induction on $n$.
-The case $n=1$ is trivial.
-Without loss of generality we can assume that the matrix $A$ is upper-triangular.
-So we have \[ A = \begin{pmatrix} a_{11} & a_{12} & \cdots & a_{1n}\\ 0 & a_{22} & \cdots & a_{2n}\\ \cdots &\cdots & & \cdots\\ 0 & 0 & \cdots & a_{nn} \end{pmatrix}. \] Note that the eigenvalues of $A$ are precisely the diagonal entries.
-We split $A$ as the sum of $3$ matrices, $A=X+Y+Z$ as follows: \[ X = \begin{pmatrix} a_{11} & 0 & \cdots & 0\\ 0 & 0 & \cdots & 0\\ \cdots &\cdots & & \cdots\\ 0 & 0 & \cdots & 0 \end{pmatrix},\quad Y = \begin{pmatrix} 0 & a_{12} & \cdots & a_{1n}\\ 0 & 0 & \cdots & 0\\ \cdots &\cdots & & \cdots\\ 0 & 0 & \cdots & 0 \end{pmatrix},\quad Z = \begin{pmatrix} 0 & 0 & \cdots & 0\\ 0 & a_{22} & \cdots & a_{2n}\\ \cdots &\cdots & & \cdots\\ 0 & 0 & \cdots & a_{nn} \end{pmatrix}. \] Denote by $A'$ the matrix obtained from $A$ by removing the first row and the first column: \[ A' = \begin{pmatrix} a_{22} & \cdots & a_{2n}\\ \cdots & & \cdots\\ 0 & \cdots & a_{nn} \end{pmatrix}. \] We have $\|X\|\leq 1$ because $|a_{11}|\leq 1$.
-We also have \[ \|A'\|=\|Z\|\leq \|Y+Z\| \leq \|A\|. \] Now we decompose $A^n$ as follows: \[ A^n = X A^{n-1} + (Y+Z) A^{n-1}. \] We substitute $A=X+Y+Z$ in the second term and expand the parentheses.
-Because of the following identities: \[ Y^2=0,\quad YX=0,\quad ZY=0,\quad ZX=0 \] only the terms $Y Z^{n-1}$ and $Z^n$ survive.
-So we have \[ A^n = X A^{n-1} + (Y+Z) Z^{n-1}. \] By the induction hypothesis we have $\|A'^{n-1}\|\leq (n-1)\|A'\|^{n-2}$, hence $\|Z^{n-1}\|\leq (n-1)\|Z\|^{n-2}\leq (n-1)\|A\|^{n-2}$.
-Therefore \[ \|A^n\| \leq \|X A^{n-1}\| + \|(Y+Z) Z^{n-1}\| \leq \|A\|^{n-1} + (n-1) \|Y+Z\| \|A\|^{n-2}\leq n \|A\|^{n-1}. \] | |||||||||
+We will prove a stronger inequality \|A^n\| \leq n \|A\|^{n-1} for any n\times n matrix A whose eigenvalues have absolute value at most 1.
+We proceed by induction on n.
+The case n=1 is trivial.
+Without loss of generality we can assume that the matrix A is upper-triangular.
+So we have A = \begin{pmatrix} a_{11} & a_{12} & \cdots & a_{1n}\\ 0 & a_{22} & \cdots & a_{2n}\\ \cdots &\cdots & & \cdots\\ 0 & 0 & \cdots & a_{nn} \end{pmatrix}.
+Note that the eigenvalues of A are precisely the diagonal entries.
+We split A as the sum of 3 matrices, A=X+Y+Z as follows: X = \begin{pmatrix} a_{11} & 0 & \cdots & 0\\ 0 & 0 & \cdots & 0\\ \cdots &\cdots & & \cdots\\ 0 & 0 & \cdots & 0 \end{pmatrix},\quad Y = \begin{pmatrix} 0 & a_{12} & \cdots & a_{1n}\\ 0 & 0 & \cdots & 0\\ \cdots &\cdots & & \cdots\\ 0 & 0 & \cdots & 0 \end{pmatrix},\quad Z = \begin{pmatrix} 0 & 0 & \cdots & 0\\ 0 & a_{22} & \cdots & a_{2n}\\ \cdots &\cdots & & \cdots\\ 0 & 0 & \cdots & a_{nn} \end{pmatrix}.
+Denote by A' the matrix obtained from A by removing the first row and the first column: A' = \begin{pmatrix} a_{22} & \cdots & a_{2n}\\ \cdots & & \cdots\\ 0 & \cdots & a_{nn} \end{pmatrix}.
+We have \|X\|\leq 1 because |a_{11}|\leq 1.
+We also have \|A'\|=\|Z\|\leq \|Y+Z\| \leq \|A\|.
+Now we decompose A^n as follows: A^n = X A^{n-1} + (Y+Z) A^{n-1}.
+We substitute A=X+Y+Z in the second term and expand the parentheses.
+Because of the following identities: Y^2=0,\quad YX=0,\quad ZY=0,\quad ZX=0 only the terms Y Z^{n-1} and Z^n survive.
+So we have A^n = X A^{n-1} + (Y+Z) Z^{n-1}.
+By the induction hypothesis we have \|A'^{n-1}\|\leq (n-1)\|A'\|^{n-2}, hence \|Z^{n-1}\|\leq (n-1)\|Z\|^{n-2}\leq (n-1)\|A\|^{n-2}.
+Therefore \|A^n\| \leq \|X A^{n-1}\| + \|(Y+Z) Z^{n-1}\| \leq \|A\|^{n-1} + (n-1) \|Y+Z\| \|A\|^{n-2}\leq n \|A\|^{n-1}. | |||||||||

 © IMC |